-An important theoretical foundation of Traditional Chinese Medicine is the concept of the three treasures, which includes the Jing (Essence), Qi (Vitality) and Shen (Spirit).
+An important theoretical foundation of Traditional Chinese Medicine is the concept of the three treasures, which include the Jing (Essence), Qi (Vitality), and Shen (Spirit).
 It is believed that when these parts of our body and spirit begin to waver that we have the potential to feel unwell, that is why it is important to these three treasures with tonics.
 Tonics are made from natural herbs, plants, and minerals and they are used to revitalize the Jing, Qi, and Shen of an individual.
 Reishi can be used as a tonic for each treasure (Serrano, R.B., 2011).

 Though a mild sedative, this reishi Qi tonic also aids in restoring energy and improving immune function.
 Beneficial for individuals with allergies or autoimmune disease as well as those who have issues with their liver and lungs.
 Improves blood flow and cardiovascular health (ibid).

 Reishi is very protective of one’s spirit.
 The Shen tonic of reishi will bring about peacefulness, nurture the body and mind and stimulate intelligence, wisdom and spiritual insight.
 Improves overall quality of life (ibid).

-The different colours of reishi are reflective of the five elements, purple though it is not an official element, has been used in Taoist practice to open up the heart and therefore can be connected with the fire element.
+The different colors of reishi are reflective of the five elements, purple though it is not an official element, has been used in Taoist practice to open up the heart and therefore can be connected with the fire element.

 Akashiba: Bitter taste.
 This type of reishi is most potent in its benefit of the internal organs and on one’s mental health.
 It aids in increasing brain plasticity, immune function, and adrenal health.

 Aoshiba: Sour Taste.
 Aids in improving eyesight and liver function and has a calming effect on the body and mind.

 Murasakishiba: Sweet in taste.
 This variety of reishi aids in improving joint and muscle health and function as well as reducing inflammation in these areas and systemically.
 Purple Reishi has also been shown to improves one’s complexion and overall skin health, as well as improve the health of ears and prevent their infection.

 Kuroshiba: This variety of Reishi has a very salty taste to it.
 It possesses kidney protective properties.